alxndr/lahau-rahi-le-cange-lihu/_drafts/2022-08-08-lo-glanejni-be-lo-crisa.md

 | .i lonu stika loka djacygau tcaci keiku .e lonu pilno lo mlilenku cerni ku keiku cu te rivbi lonu traji jelca keiku mi'a | By adjusting our watering habits and taking advantage of the cool mornings, we can avoid getting burned too badly.
 |  |
 | .i ca lo clira cerni ku cfari lonu sombo | We start planting in the early morning.
-| .i lo cermurse cu temsepcau lonu mi'a setca ra'i le spadi'u lo ralci citspa co ri'orko'i ku le mi'a dertu | As soon as there is light, we are slipping fragile, young kale `and chard` seedlings `fresh` from the greenhouse into our soil, `which already has moisture from a pre-irrigation the day before`.
+| .i lo cermurse ca lonu mi'a setca ra'i le spadi'u lo ralci citspa co ri'orko'i ku le mi'a dertu | As soon as there is light, we are slipping fragile, young kale `and chard` seedlings `fresh` from the greenhouse into our soil, `which already has moisture from a pre-irrigation the day before`.
 |  | As soon as the first several beds are filled, we twist open the sprinklers on those rows to relieve the little babes from the dry heat.
 |  | On these hot days, we try to finish early in the afternoon to avoid the exposure to the dry, 100-degree wind that may rise up and threaten to wither the plant before we can put the water on.
 |  |
 |  | It has been hot enough that the tiny plants have slumped over sideways despite our efforts.
 |  | When this happens, it takes some faith to remain calm and know that all is not lost.
 |  | We go through this every summer, and the plants recover in a day or so with a steady supply of water.
-|  | It is a huge relief to see them perk up!
+| .o'usai viska lonu lo spati cu sraji | It is a huge relief to see them perk up!
-|  | some of the plants that we've been watching closely are fennels, chards, kales, collards, broccoli, leeks, cauliflower and lettuce.
+|  | Some of the plants that we've been watching closely are fennels, chards, kales, collards, broccoli, leeks, cauliflower and lettuce.
 |  | We're planting seeds too, so look out for fall vegetables of all kinds coming along in September!
 |  |
 | .i ko nelci le do tanxe poi cabjeftu | Enjoy your box this week.